Add Icons, Lines and Shapes

 Add other lines

 You can draw lines on the map, for example to outline an important sight, or neighborhood.
 Select a layer containing places (not a direction layer).
 Click the "draw a line" icon underneath the search bar.
-Choose "Add line or shape" (to draw custom paths or boundaries)
+Choose "Add line or shape".

 Introduction